Chocoball: Morinaga’s Iconic Chocolate Snack Balls

-As the name indicates, Morinaga Chocoball Peanut contains chocolate snack balls in the package and the chocolate snack has a filling of peanut, together with a thin layer of crispy puff.
+As its name suggests, Chocoball Peanut has a filling of peanut inside, together with a thin layer of crispy puff.
 The combination is delightful and quite addictive.

-One of the symbols of Morinaga Chocoball is well known for its mascot “Kyoro Chan (キョロちゃん)”.
-Kyoro Chan is an imaginary bird created for the chocolate snack in 1967.
+One of the symbols of Morinaga Chocoball is its mascot character named Kyoro-Chan (キョロちゃん), which is an imaginary bird created for the treat in 1967.